Ledgity Token (LDY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Ledgity Token Historical Price

-According to the latest data gathered on Ledgity Token live price page, the current price of Ledgity Token is 0.010490USD.
+According to the latest data gathered on Ledgity Token live price page, the current price of Ledgity Token is 0.010130USD.
 The circulating supply of Ledgity Token(LDY) is

 In the past 24 hours, Ledgity Token has shown a price movement of